CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 * The `Chart.yaml` file contains basic description values: `name`, `description`, `version`, ...
 * The `values.yaml` file contains default values for the Chart and shows which parameters can be configured.
-* The `.helmignore` contains the patterns to ignore, it is similar to `gitignore`.
+* The `.helmignore` contains the patterns to ignore, it is similar to `gitignore`.i WE will not change this file.
 * The `charts` folder contains the other charts that this one depends on.
+We will not use this feature.
 * Finally the `templates` folder contains the different API Kubernetes objects to be deployed.
 The [templates engine syntax](https://helm.sh/docs/chart_template_guide/) allows for a great deal of configurability.
 It supports [Built-in Objects](https://helm.sh/docs/chart_template_guide/builtin_objects/) that for example show the current cluster capabilities, it supports external [values files](https://helm.sh/docs/chart_template_guide/values_files/) where each deployment of the application can have its own separate value file, it has an extensive list of [template functions](https://helm.sh/docs/chart_template_guide/function_list/), [flow control](https://helm.sh/docs/chart_template_guide/control_structures/), and more.

 ## Package a deployed application

-Before we can start the process, we need to "clean up" the current Helm example template.
+Before we can start the process, we need to "clean up" the current Helm example chart.

 1. Delete (or move anywhere else) all files inside the `templates` folder.